Grapes

 Taste profile

-Krakhuna wines often feel simultaneously refreshing and substantial - a western Georgian expression of both finesse and grip:
+Krakhuna wines feel simultaneously refreshing and substantial - an expression of finesse and grip:

 - Aromas: ripe pear, apple, apricot, wildflower honey, toasted grain, sometimes quince or dried fig

-- Palate: medium to full body, rounded texture, firm acidity, long mineral finish
+- Palate: medium to full-bodied, rounded texture, firm acidity, long mineral finish

-- Amber versions: hazelnut, tea leaf, honeycomb, dried herbs, and subtle tannin
+- Amber versions: hazelnut, tea leaf, honeycomb, dried herbs, subtle tannin

 Regions